ucoProject/ontology.unifiedcyberontology.org/CONTRIBUTE.md

 $ sudo chown -R www-data:www-data /srv/http/case-docs/public
 ```

+**404** - For 404 errors, this means that apache2 is having trouble finding the file it is trying to serve.
+There are a few things which can cause this:
+- Ensure that the website's DocumentRoot which is defined in the VirtualHost config in `/etc/apache2/sites-available/*`, actually exists.
+In addition, ensure you enabled the website and the file exists in `/etc/apache2/sites-enabled/*`.
+- Ensure that `000-default.conf` has been disabled (no longer in `/etc/apache2/sites-enabled/*`)
+- Check that the file actually exists! `tail -f /var/log/apache2/error.log`

 **500** - For any 500 errors, the server may be mis-configured, you can check the following areas to see if there is relevant outputs.
 This is commonly due to `/etc/apache/apache.conf` being mis-configured, or a typo in one of the sites which are enabled.

 ```bash
 $ sudo tail -f /var/log/apache/error.log
 $ journalctl # or check -u apache2
 ```

 #### Testing